 RFID tag readers

-The tag reader is the “brain” of the chip timing system.
+The tag reader is the “brain” of the chip timing system – and the most expensive item on your shopping list.
 It uses radio antennas to detect RFID tags, decode the information stored on them (processing and combining multiple readings where necessary) and transmit that information to the race timing software.

 RFID readers can be handheld, mountable or desktop and vary significantly in cost depending on the number of antennas they can accommodate (usually 2, 4 or 8), their read rate, connectivity options (ethernet, Bluetooth, Wi-Fi) and other specifications.